-6. Type the path to the WebLogic Server environment file and press Return.
+6. Type the path to the WebLogic Server environment file.

 You can accept the default by pressing Return, or enter a new name.
 The environment file is typically \$WEBLOGIC_HOME/server/bin/setWLSEnv.sh if WebLogic Server is configured through the installation wizard.